Catalyst Project Funding

 At least two Catalyst project competitions will be advertised each year to align with the Institute's strategic areas of focus.
 Awards of $10,000 - $15,000 can be requested, for one- (to two-) year projects, and partner contributions from relevant stakeholders are encouraged.
 Decisions will be made based on the criteria set out in an application (which will be adapted from this generic application template), by a panel of Institute Directors, members, and possibly funding-source representatives.
 To assess return on investment, and ensure optimal program evolution, Catalyst awardees are required to submit annual outcomes reports (which will be adapted from this generic annual outcomes report).
 To enhance the profile of the Institute and recognize sponsors, outputs of Catalyst project awards will acknowledge the funding source.

-Healthier Populations Catalyst Grants
+Healthier Populations catalyst grants

 Healthier Population Catalyst awardees are required to submit annual outcomes reports using this template, and a Knowledge Engagement Impact Story, which assesses engagement with community partners.